Image courtesy of Lesgo LEGO Movie

 The great thing about having a community is that you’re able to sound off product or campaign ideas with your circle before rolling it out into the big bad world.
 Maybe some of your alpha community members can even help you to shape your product to suit their tastes.

-Storytelling works better amongst a group of friends.
-Perhaps you can even co-opt co-authors amongst your followers and “likers” to help pen down the chapters of your corporate tale.
+Storytelling works better with a group of friends, fans or followers.
+Perhaps you can even co-opt co-authors among your followers and “likers” to help pen down the chapters of your corporate tale.

 Naturally, the greatest advantage of having a community is that your efforts can be multiplied manifold.